OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/broyden.rst

 BroydenSolver
 *************

-BroydenSolver is a quasi-Newton solver that implements Broyden's second method (aka Broyden's good method) to solve for states that drive the residuals to zero.
-Unlike Newton, BroydenSovler works on a subset of your model consisting of just the implicit states that you specify.
-By default, Like Newton, Broyden's method steps in a direction defined by the local jacobian of derivatives, but the key is that it doesn't need to be provided with that jacobian.
-You can optionally provide one to improve the speed of convergence, however.
-BroydenSolver uses the linear solver that is slotted in the containing system, though you can also add a different linear solver directly to the BroydenSolver.
+BroydenSolver is a quasi-Newton solver that implements Broyden's second method to solve for values of the model's states that drive their residuals to zero.
+It does so by maintaning an approximation to the inverse of the Jacobian of the model or a subset of the model.
+In some cases this can be more efficient than NewtonSolver because updating the approximated inverse Jacobian is cheaper than solving the linear system.
+It may take more iterations because the search direction depends on an approximation, but the iterations take fewer operations.

+The BroydenSolver has two different modes of operation.
+It can operate on the entire model, and solve for every state in the containing system and all subsystems.
+Alternatively, it can operate on a subset of the model, and only solve for a list of states that you provide.
+The advanatage of full-model mode is that you don't have to worry about forgetting a state, particularly in large models where you might not be familiar with every component or variable.
+The disadvantage is that you are computing the inverse of a larger array every time you recalculate the inverse jacobian, though ideally you are not recomputing this very often.
+Operating on a subset of states is more efficient in both the linear solve and the Broyden update, but you do run the risk of missing a state.
+The BroydenSolver will print a warning if it finds any states in the model that aren't covered by a solver.

 BroydenSolver Options
 ---------------------